 Video: My Wildest Adventure Under $25 | Bako National Park, Sarawak

 Bako National Park is an island, which is known to house proboscus monkeys, macaques, bearded pigs and a lot of bird species and wildlife.
 I’ve paid for trekking and homestay tours to experience authentic jungle and mountain adventures.
 Most of those tours are contrived and inauthentic; culturally-made for tourists.
 But without a true understanding of a wilderness or tribal setting, a tour is the most real it gets for travelers.

-Although Asia and Southeast Asia have a fair share of monkey temples and parks, I was never brought this close to spotting wildlife. actual wild life roaming loose in the same area as me.
+Although Asia and Southeast Asia have a fair share of monkey temples and parks, I’ve never experienced a real safari and was never brought this close to spotting wildlife… actual wild life roaming loose in the same area as me.
 Of course, the wildlife here seem familiar with travelers watching them; some are kind of skittish.
 Some bearded boars actually sleep near the dining hall at night.
 This island park with its beaches and forests are their feeding ground; sometimes, they quarrel or play with each other.